chidimo/python-git/README.md

 ## Requirements

 The only requirements in terms of software is `send2trash` which helps take care of cleaning up stuff.
-Other thing you need is a computer with `git` accessible from the command line.
-If you're on a computer where you don't have permission to install stuff, you can do with a portable `git` and `pygit` will work just fine.
+Other thing you need is a computer with `git` either accessible from the command line (which means its in your system path) or as a standalone file somewhere in your system.
+If you're working on PC without installation rights, you can use a portable `git` and `pygit` will work just fine.

 You can get a portable git version from [here](https://git-scm.com/download/win)

 Just unzip it and place it somewhere on your disk.
-You'll need to tell `pygit` where this file is during intitialization.
+Later (during initialization), you'll need to tell `pygit` where this file is located.

 ## Installation